-Black History Month at FIFSWCategories: Faculty in the News, FIFSW Students in the News
+Black History Month at FIFSWCategories: Faculty, Students

 In honour of Black History Month, the Factor-Inwentash Faculty of Social Work’s Black History Month Committee — comprised of students, faculty and staff — have organized a series of events for February.
 Their initiatives are part of celebrations and talks taking place across U of T. Below is an overview of what is happening at FIFSW and beyond.

 Blackness by Gaslight: Empire and Diasporic Memory in the Aftermath of Slavery

 February 11 Lunch and Learn